-How do we collect your information and the information we collect?
+How we collect your information and the information we collect

 In order for us to provide our services to you, it is necessary that we collect certain information from you to provide a quote for a new insurance policy, to renew your cover, or to administer your insurance policy.
 The personal information we collect varies depending upon the nature of our services.

 We collect information from you when you access our website www.carolenash.ie, when you request a quote online or over the phone, when you contact a member of our staff to administer your insurance policy or if you have entered your data on one of our partner sites for the purposes of obtaining an insurance quotation.